 Channel Sockets

 Channel A DIMM_A1 and DIMM_A2

 Channel B DIMM_B1 and DIMM_B2

-This chipset officially supports DDR2-800 MHz.
-With the ASUS Super Memspeed Technology, this motherboard natively supports up to DDR2-1066 MHz and provides more ratio setting items than the chipset officially supports.
-See the table below.
+This chipset officially supports DDR3 1066/800.
+With the ASUS Super Memspeed Technology, the motherboard supports up to 1333MHz and provides more ratio setting items than the chipset officially supports.
+Refer to the table below for details.